tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Middleboxes

-When connecting through a TLS-terminating proxy that does not support this extension, {{RFC8446, Section 9.3}} requires the proxy still act as a conforming TLS client and server.
+The requirements in {{RFC8446, Section 9.3}} which require proxies to act as conforming TLS client and server provide interoperability with TLS-terminating proxies even in cases where the server supports ECH but the proxy does not, as detailed below.

 The proxy must ignore unknown parameters, and generate its own ClientHello containing only parameters it understands.
 Thus, when presenting a certificate to the client or sending a ClientHello to the server, the proxy will act as if connecting to the ClientHelloOuter